Dead Sea: Geography

+The Wadi Mujib valley, 420 m below the sea level in the southern part of the Jordan valley, is a biosphere reserve, with an area of 212 km2.

 Rainfall is scarcely 100 mm per year in the northern part of the Dead Sea and barely 50 mm in the southern part.
 The Dead Sea zone's aridity is due to the rainshadow effect of the Judaean Mountains.
 The highlands east of the Dead Sea receive more rainfall than the Dead Sea itself.

 To the west of the Dead Sea, the Judaean mountains rise less steeply and are much lower than the mountains to the east.
 Along the southwestern side of the lake is a 210 m tall halite mineral formation called Mount Sodom.

 Geology

 Formation theories

 There are two contending hypotheses about the origin of the low elevation of the Dead Sea.
 The older hypothesis is that the Dead Sea lies in a true rift zone, an extension of the Red Sea Rift, or even of the Great Rift Valley of eastern Africa.
 A more recent hypothesis is that the Dead Sea basin is a consequence of a "step-over" discontinuity along the Dead Sea Transform, creating an extension of the crust with consequent subsidence.